ppy/osu-wiki/wiki/Contests/Aspire/6/en.md

 **Prizing and categories have been simplified**.
 Instead of having many categories, there are now only two main categories:

-- *Visual Spectacle*: Focuses on slider art, storyboards, and just raw aesthetics — this category is for the maps that aren't necessarily playable, but are for sure a sight to behold.
+- **Visual Spectacle:** Focuses on slider art, storyboards, and just raw aesthetics — this category is for the maps that aren't necessarily playable, but are for sure a sight to behold.
 This category fits best for the traditional Aspire entries like [Solace of Oblivion](https://osu.ppy.sh/beatmapsets/594751).
-- *Innovative Gameplay*: Focuses on innovative gameplay mechanics that aren't typically used.
+- **Innovative Gameplay:** Focuses on innovative gameplay mechanics that aren't typically used.
 This category fits best for the maps that are just as much as experience to play as they are cutting edge.
 Maps such as [Space Invaders](https://osu.ppy.sh/beatmapsets/1237212#fruits/2571609) fit best for this category.

 In addition, osu!taiko, osu!catch, and osu!mania may have said categories depending on the entry count, else they will have a general game mode category.